Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Resources Risks (iv) Strategic Risks.

-Further, The Company is not mandatorily required to constitute Risk Management Committee, but our
+Further, The Company is not mandatorily required to constitute a Risk Management Committee, but our

-Company has laid down procedure to inform Board Members about the risk assessment and minimization
+Company has laid down procedures to inform Board Members about the risk assessment and minimization

 procedures.